Anchorage Informed

 See the Data.
 Follow the Results.

 There’s a lot of conversation and at times, disagreement about public safety.
 The vision at APD is to create an environment where everyone matters.
 Every voice matters.
 APD thanks ALL citizens for their input and passionate civic engagement.
-As these conversations happen, facts matter, sources matter, context matters and data matters.
-That’s why we’ve posted resources on this page to spot and combat misinformation.
+As these conversations happen, facts matter, sources matter, context matters and data matters when it comes to information about public safety.

 These cameras: